A parent led organisation that connects,

 Through Peer Support, Information Sharing, Mentoring and Advocating – PIMA

-Parents may never before have met a person who is blind or has a significant sight loss, and may never have known another child like their own.
+Parents may never before have met a person who is blind or has a visual impairment, and may never have known another child like their own.

 They can be beset by all kinds of worries and questions: